 6. It's a short term solution:

-When most people embark on a quest to eat healthy this usually will entail a periodic ‘strict’ period followed by a cheat meal, cheat day or blow out..
-Because let’s face it restrictive eating will come to a head somewhere along the line where you will need to cave for mental sanity and satisfaction.
-This sort of on off dieting is not only scientifically ineffective in that you may not be adequately achieving a calorie deficit and therefore not losing weight but the approach itself is unsustainable and doesn’t consider the long term, it can only be kept up for a very short period of time.
+When most people embark on a quest to eat healthy this usually will entail a periodic ‘strict’ period followed by a cheat meal, cheat day or blow out.
+Because let’s face it, restrictive eating will come to a head somewhere along the line where you will need to cave for mental sanity and satisfaction.
+This sort of on-off dieting is not only scientifically ineffective in that you may not be adequately achieving a calorie deficit and therefore not losing weight, but the approach itself is unsustainable.
+It doesn’t consider the long term, and can only be kept up for a very short period of time.